Universality in quasinormal modes of a magnetized black hole: Charged scalar perturbation

 It is worth noting that the potential above is symmetric under the combined transformation $m \to -m$ and $q \to -q$.
 The effective potential has the standard barrier near the BH and is only weakly affected by the external magnetic field.
 However, the magnetic field becomes dominant in the asymptotic regime, as shown in Fig.~\ref{veff_fig}.
 In fact, the asymptotic growth

 ensures the confinement of any perturbation that satisfies (\ref{mastereq}).
 Nevertheless, due to the presence of electric charge in the scalar field, the asymptotic behavior can be smoothed out whenever $\mu=0$ and $q=q_c:=mB$.
-In this limit, the effective potential exhibits a quadratic growth similar to the AdS case with an "effective AdS radius" proportional to $1/B$, when mode coupling starts to be significant.
+In this limit, the effective potential exhibits a quadratic growth analogous to the AdS case, with an effective AdS radius proportional to $1/B$.
+Moreover, the mode coupling becomes more localized in multipole space, in the sense that each mode couples only to its nearest neighbors of the same parity.